jabesq-org/pyatmo/usage.md

 >2016-12-09 Update documentation for all Netatmo cameras

-No additional library other than standard Python library is required.
+No additional library other than standard Python 3 library is required.

-Both Python V2.7x and V3.x.x are supported without change.

 More information about the Netatmo REST API can be obtained from http://dev.netatmo.com/doc/